scarimp/my_bookmarks/README.md

 3. [Machine Learning is fun](https://www.machinelearningisfun.com/)
 4. [Machine learning in LAW](https://towardsdatascience.com/nlp-for-topic-modeling-summarization-of-legal-documents-8c89393b1534)

-D o you ever wonder how lawyers effectively manage series of court statements.
+    Do you ever wonder how lawyers effectively manage series of court statements.
 How do they get around the general context of     a legal document in order to figure what to look-out for before eventually having to take it up.
 Seems pretty easy until one has a 3000 paged document with salient details.
-This was the motivation behind this project, to automatically model topics from a pdf of legal documents and summarize the key contexts.
+This was the motivation behind this project, to automatically model topics from a pdf of legal documents and **summarize** the key contexts.